Skip to content

 The Fourth-generation Owner

 At this time, the fourth-generation owner was wholesaling and retailing products, as well as stocking handwoven items from all over Japan.
-They would frequently visit craftspeople particularly in the eastern part of Saitama, the southern part of Tochigi, the western part of Ibaraki, and the northwestern part of Chiba to stock items the owner would request them to make.
+He would frequently visit craftspeople particularly in the eastern part of Saitama, the southern part of Tochigi, the western part of Ibaraki, and the northwestern part of Chiba to stock items the owner would request them to make.
 There was also a demand for Asian bamboo products from countries such as China which were sold at the store.
 (At this time, as domestic manufacturing of bamboo products decreased, a large amount of inexpensive bamboo products circulated simultaneously throughout Asia.)

 1982